-Mr. Federman has been a general partner at U.S. Venture Partners since 1990.
+Mr. Federman is a senior advisor to U.S. Venture Partners and served as a general partner from 1990 to 2015.
 Prior to that, he was president and CEO of Monolithic Memories (MMI).
 After guiding the company from virtual bankruptcy to $250 million in revenues, he led MMI through its merger with AMD and became vice chairman of AMD.
 He served two terms as chairman of the Semiconductor Industry Association (SIA), and has also served on the board of directors of the National Venture Capital Association, as well as on the Dean’s Advisory Board of Santa Clara University.
 He has received the Anti-Defamation League’s Torch of Liberty Award, and the Brotherhood Award from the National Conference of Community and Justice.
 Mr. Federman received a B.S. in economics from Brooklyn College, and was awarded an honorary doctorate degree in engineering science from Santa Clara University.

 Marvin D. Burkett

 A 40-year veteran of the semiconductor industry, Mr. Burkett joined our board of directors in 2011 and is the chair for the audit committee.
 Previously, he served as senior advisor to NVIDIA Inc., where he was CFO for seven years.
 Before that, Mr. Burkett served as the chief financial officer of Arcot Systems Inc. Mr. Burkett also served as an executive vice president and chief financial officer of Packard Bell NEC from 1998 to 1999.
 Previously, he spent 26 years at AMD in a variety of positions, including CFO, senior vice president, chief administrative officer, and corporate controller.
 Mr. Burkett also worked in the Semiconductor Division of Raytheon Company.
-In addition, Mr. Burkett has served as a member of the board of directors and the chair for the audit committee of the board of directors for Audience Inc., G2 Holdings Corporation, NetLogic Microsystems Inc., and Entegris, Inc. At Audience and Entegris, Mr. Burkett is also a member of the compensation committee.
-Mr. Burkett holds a master’s in business administration and a B.S. in applied mathematics and business administration, both from the University of Arizona.
+In addition, Mr. Burkett has served as a member of the board of directors and the chair for the audit committee of the board of directors for Audience Inc., G2 Holdings Corporation, NetLogic Microsystems Inc., and Entegris, Inc. Mr. Burkett holds a master’s in business administration and a B.S. in applied mathematics and business administration, both from the University of Arizona.

 Mr. Scalise is past president of the Semiconductor Industry Association (SIA), an association of semiconductor manufacturers and suppliers.
 He came to SIA from Apple Computer, Inc., where he served as executive vice president and chief administrative officer, and has also held executive management positions at National Semiconductor, Maxtor Corporation, Advanced Micro Devices, Fairchild Semiconductor and Motorola Semiconductor.
 Mr. Scalise was Chairman of the Board of the Federal Reserve Bank of San Francisco, and also served on President George W. Bush’s Council of Advisors on Science and Technology.
-He is currently on the corporate boards of ATMI, Cadence Design Systems, Intermolecular, and MindTree.
-He served on the California Council on Science and Technology and was a member of the Joint High-Level Advisory Panel of the United States-Israel Science and Technology Commission, and chaired the Secretary of Energy Advisory Board at the US Department of Energy.
-Mr. Scalise holds a B.S. in mechanical engineering from Purdue University..
+He is currently on the corporate boards of Cadence Design Systems, Intermolecular, and MindTree and previously served on the board of ATMI.
+He also served on the California Council on Science and Technology and was a member of the Joint High-Level Advisory Panel of the United States-Israel Science and Technology Commission, and chaired the Secretary of Energy Advisory Board at the US Department of Energy.
+Mr. Scalise holds a B.S. in mechanical engineering from Purdue University.

 Kenneth H. Traub